briansteffens/briansteffens.github.io/_posts/2020-01-12-hello-world-from-a-bootloader.md

 By setting <code>ah</code> to <code>0x0E</code> and then interrupting the BIOS with interrupt code
 <code>0x10</code>, the BIOS will check <code>al</code> for an ASCII character and print it out on
 the screen.</p>
-<p>It's not super important to memorize these specific codes, they're just magic
-numbers you look up when you need to make calls.
-In this situation, the BIOS is a lot like a library we'd use in a normal program.</p>
 <div class="highlight highlight-source-assembly"><pre><span class="pl-en">    </span><span class="pl-k">jmp</span><span class="pl-en"> print_string</span></pre></div>
 <p>Jump back to the <code>print_string:</code> label.
 This starts the loop over again and
 outputs the next character to the screen.</p>